igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 It is recommended that a QUIC library API provide a way for a receiver application to skip data octets past the current point in the stream.
-Such a request from the application should be treated by QUIC as a receipt of an EXPIRED_STREAM_DATA frame ({{frame-expired-stream-data}}) with the Minimum Stream Offset field set of the offset to which the application wished to skip.
-If the current receive offset is advanced as a result of this application request, QUIC should transmit a MIN_STREAM_DATA frame.
+Such a request from the application should be treated by QUIC as a receipt of an EXPIRED_STREAM_DATA frame with the Minimum Stream Offset field set of the offset to which the application wished to skip.
+If the current receive offset is advanced as a result of this application request, QUIC library SHOULD transmit a MIN_STREAM_DATA frame.

 Retransmission      {#retransmission}